Why Racial Bias Still Haunts Speech-Recognition AI

 Voice Recognition Software Doesn’t Capture These Nuances

-A transcribed audio snippet of a 67-year-old Black man from Washington, D.C., who speaks African American Vernacular English is characteristic of the types of the errors these systems make:
+To understand how this plays out in transcription algorithms, it is helpful to look at an example from the Stanford study.
+A transcribed audio snippet of a 67-year-old Black man from Washington, D.C., who speaks African American Vernacular English, is characteristic of the types of the errors these systems make:

 “With seven braids, He’d give me a nickname Snake cause she said was sneaking.
 You know.
 Me sit in one place and she China, man, I’m staying someplace.”